roc-lang/roc/TUTORIAL.md

 You can read this type annotation as "`stopGoOther` takes either a `Red` tag, a `Green` tag, or some other tag.
 It returns either a `Stop` tag, a `Go` tag, or any one of the tags it received in its argument."

 So let's say you called this `stopGoOther` function passing `Foo "hello"`.
 Then the `a` type variable would be the closed union `[Foo Str]`, and `stopGoOther` would return a union with the type `[Stop, Go][Foo Str]` - which is equivalent to `[Stop, Go, Foo Str]`.

-> **Aside:** You can annotate a function as returning an open union with no named type variable -
-> such as `Str -> [Red, Green]*` - but since returning doesn't involve pattern matching, this
-> is no different from returning a closed tag union.
-It's a more verbose way to say the same thing.

 Just like with records, you can replace the type variable in tag union types with a concrete type.
 For example, `[Foo Str][Bar Bool][Baz (List Str)]` is equivalent to `[Foo Str, Bar Bool, Baz (List Str)]`.